-- Traditional Custom, Belief and Folklore of the Northern Isles (20 credits)
+- Creideamh and Freuteries: Traditional Custom and Beliefs of the Highlands and Islands (20 credits)

-The module will investigate the range of traditions of customs and beliefs, both religious and social, ancient and modern, which influence the lives of families and communities in the Northern Isles.
-Studies will include the Cycle of Life (birth to death), Calendar Customs, aspects of the supernatural, and the practice of traditional medicine (including ethnobotany).
+This module will investigate the range of traditions in custom and belief, both religious and social, ancient and modern, which influence the lives of families and communities in the Highlands and Islands even in this day and age.
+These beliefs and practices will be placed in their cultural, historical and geographical context.

 - Modern History of Orkney and Shetland (20 credits)